 a. ports b. cities c. districts

-a.
-Great Britain b.
-England c. the United Kingdom of Great Britain and Northern Ireland
+Britain b.
+England c. the United Kingdom of Great Britain

 12. It often … in England